Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Introduction

 \section{Introduction}

-In \citeyear{firstadv}, \citet{firstadv} discovered adversarial examples, which can fool DNN by adding an imperceptible perturbation to a clean sample and raised public concerns about DNN's reliability.
-Since then, many adversarial defense methods, including adversarial training\citep{firstadv, PGD, mart}, adversarial example detection\citep{detect1, detect2}, etc., have been proposed to improve DNN's robustness to adversarial examples, among which adversarial training is considered the most effective.

-Besides improving DNN's adversarial robustness, another advantage that adversarial training has is found. \citet{ATgoodness2} showed that $l_{\infty}$-adversarial training tends to produce sparse and stable Integrated Gradients-based\citep{IG} attribution tensors.
-They think such sparseness means producing a concise explanation, where only the input features with significant contributions are included.
-In a word, the suppression of non-robust or non-significant features is considered a benefit that adversarial training brings.
+\IEEEPARstart{I}{n} 2013,~\citet{firstadv} discovered the adversarial example, which can fool Deep Neural Networks (DNNs) by adding an imperceptible perturbation to the clean example.
+Since then, many adversarial defenses ~\cite{firstadv, PGD, mart, detect1, detect2} have been proposed to improve DNN's robustness against adversarial examples, among which adversarial training is considered the most effective.
+Besides improving DNN's adversarial robustness,~\citet{ATgoodness2} found that the \(\ell_{\infty}\)-norm adversarial training (\(\ell_{\infty}\)-AT) tends to produce sparse Integrated Gradients-based~\cite{IG} attribution map.
+They claimed that such sparseness means producing a concise explanation where only a few pixels have high attribution value and dominate DNN's output.
+Overall, suppressing non-robust or non-significant features was considered a benefit that $\ell_{\infty}$-AT brings.

-However, a recent study showed that such suppression will result in unrealized threats. \citet{duaninequality} found the inequality phenomena on the input attribution map that occur during the $l_{\infty}$-adversarial training, and these phenomena make the model less reliable.
-To be specific, they showed that the $l_{\infty}$-adversarially trained model produces attribution maps with higher Gini value\citep{gini} compared to the standard-trained model and is more vulnerable than the standard-trained model when a few pixels with high attribution values are perturbed by i.i.d. noise or are occluded.
+However, a recent study demonstrated that such suppression will result in unrealized threats. \citet{duaninequality} called such suppression the inequality phenomenon, and such a phenomenon makes the model less reliable.
+To be specific, they pointed out that $\ell_{\infty}$-adversarially trained models tend to produce attribution maps with higher Gini values~\cite{gini} than the standard-trained model's and are more vulnerable than the standard-trained model when a few pixels with high attribution values are perturbed by i.i.d. random noise or are occluded.
+Worse still, this vulnerability even exists when the perturbed pixels are randomly chosen, which allows the adversary to conduct a robust and practical black-box attack to the $\ell_{\infty}$-adversarially trained model without any information from the target model.
+While adversarial robustness is crucial for security, sacrificing robustness against practical and common perturbations, like i.i.d. random noise and occlusion, is not wise.
+Thus, our goals are to improve such practical robustness by releasing the inequality phenomenon and to preserve the $\ell_{\infty}$ adversarial robustness gained by $\ell_{\infty}$-AT.